neurodata/neurodata.io/content/about/funding.md

 This project will study learning and plasticity at an unprecedented scale, revealing the dynamics of large populations of synapses comprising an entire local cortical circuit.
-No previously conducted experiment could answer the questions about the dynamics of large populations of synapses, which is crucial to understanding the learning process.
+No previously conducted experiment could answer the questions about the dynamics of large populations of synapses, which is crucial to the learning process.

 #### Lifelong Learning Forests